Eos Just Made Recycling Your Empty Lip Balms Beyond Easy, So Why Not Go Green? — EXCLUSIVE

 "We’re here because we have a shared belief that a simple lip balm can go beyond being medicinal, functional, or 'just another thing in my purse,'" says Soyoung Kang, eos Products' chief marketing officer.
 "We can make it much more meaningful for our business, our people and our planet.
 There’s a critical need globally for transformational progress in sustainability and as a brand with global impact, we have a responsibility to discover new ways of making the world itself better and do our part to make a positive contribution to society."
 In other words, eos takes corporate responsibility seriously, specifically when it comes to taking responsibility for the waste their products create and figuring out ways for it to be repurposed.

-Last year, eos partnered with Sustainable Surf on an initiative that would turn old lip balm tubes into surfboards and also donated to their "Waste to Waves" initiative, which reimagines waste as a resource.
+This spring, eos partnered with Sustainable Surf on an initiative that would turn old lip balm spheres into surfboards and also donated to their "Waste to Waves" initiative, which reimagines waste as a resource.
 Pretty cool, right?

 If you already make intentional choices in order to live a greener lifestyle then shopping eos and participating in this program is probably a no-brainer.
 If you don't, it's a great place to start.
 "If practiced consciously and collectively on a large scale and more corporations considered the broader impact of the choices they make today, we could start to make real progress towards sustainable development globally and create a better tomorrow," says Kang.
 Think globally, act locally—it's never been easier.